 - 5.37 Part of the vision for North Dorset is to have more housing, and in particular more affordable housing, that better meets the diverse needs of the District.
 Objective 5 seeks to achieve this by: ensuring that the type, design and mix of housing reflects housing needs in up-to-date assessments; and ensuring that housing is designed to support the changing needs of its occupants.
-The right mix and type of housing can also help to address equalities issues, such as the needs of the older population and the young. - All the local planning authorities in the Bournemouth and Poole Housing Market Area (HMA) commissioned consultants to examine future housing needs in a Strategic Housing Market Assessment (SHMA), which was produced in 2008100, and a SHMA Update, which was produced in 2012101.
+The right mix and type of housing can also help to address equalities issues, such as the needs of the older population and the young. - 5.38 All the local planning authorities in the Bournemouth and Poole Housing Market Area (HMA) commissioned consultants to examine future housing needs in a Strategic Housing Market Assessment (SHMA), which was produced in 2008, and a SHMA Update, which was produced in 2012.
 For the purposes of preparing a SHMA, North Dorset falls entirely within the Bournemouth and Poole HMA and both SHMA studies examined housing needs at the HMA and District level.
 These studies have been used to inform policies for the mix, type and form of tenure of housing that should be provided in North Dorset. - 5.39 The 2012 SHMA Update examined the likely size requirements for market housing, splitting the size requirement into 'smaller' (one and two bedroom) and 'larger' (three plus bedroom) homes.
-The need for smaller and larger market homes across the HMA was examined based on two different scenarios for the delivery of affordable housing (namely, 30% or 40% of all housing delivered as affordable
+The need for smaller and larger market homes across the HMA was examined based on two different scenarios for the delivery of affordable housing (namely, 30% or 40% of all housing delivered as affordable across the HMA).
+This showed a need for a roughly equal split between the need for smaller and larger market homes across the HMA in both scenarios.

-100 The Bournemouth and Poole Strategic Housing Market Assessment, including the Housing Need and Demand Survey for North Dorset, Fordham Associates (June 2008)
+&lt;sup>100 The Bournemouth and Poole Strategic Housing Market Assessment, including the Housing Need and Demand Survey for North Dorset, Fordham Associates (June 2008)

-101 Bournemouth / Poole Housing Market 2011 Strategic Housing Market Assessment Update, JG Consulting in association with Chris Broughton Associates (January 2012)
+&lt;sup>101 Bournemouth / Poole Housing Market 2011 Strategic Housing Market Assessment Update, JG Consulting in association with Chris Broughton Associates (January 2012)